Why Caregivers?

 Get more resources for supporting caregivers.

-Fostering a caregiver-friendly church environment is essential for supporting those who dedicate themselves to caring for others.
+Fostering a caregiver-friendly faith environment is essential for supporting those who dedicate themselves to caring for others.

 For more resources, browse our Caregiver Toolbox and connect with our partners below.

-Start the Conversation at Your Church with a Screening of the “Unseen” Documentary
+Start the Conversation in Your Faith Community with a Screening of the “Unseen” Documentary

-Host a screening at your church and invite your congregation and the local community to learn more about the unfiltered realities of caregiving.
+Host a screening at your place of worship and invite your members and the local community to learn more about the unfiltered realities of caregiving.
 A screening is a great way to start conversations about the urgent need for support by offering viewers the chance to “see” life from a caregiver’s point of view.
 Show your caregivers you want to support them by requesting a screening today.

 LEARN MORE ABOUT SCREENINGS